oracle/terraform-provider-oci/website/docs/d/os_management_hub_scheduled_jobs.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - User-specified description for the scheduled job.
 * `display_name` - User-friendly name for the scheduled job.
+* `dynamic_set_ids` - The dynamic set [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) that this scheduled job operates on.
+A scheduled job can only operate on one type of target. therefore this parameter is mutually exclusive with  managedInstanceIds, managedInstanceGroupIds, and managedCompartmentIds.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the scheduled job.
 * `is_managed_by_autonomous_linux` - Indicates whether this scheduled job is managed by the Autonomous Linux service.
 * `is_restricted` - Indicates if the schedule job has restricted update and deletion capabilities.
 For restricted scheduled jobs,  you can update only the timeNextExecution, recurringRule, and tags.
 * `is_subcompartment_included` - Indicates whether to apply the scheduled job to all compartments in the tenancy when managedCompartmentIds specifies the tenancy [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) (root compartment).
 * `lifecycle_stage_ids` - The lifecycle stage [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) that this scheduled job operates on.
-A scheduled job can only operate on one type of target, therefore this parameter is mutually exclusive with  managedInstanceIds, managedInstanceGroupIds, and managedCompartmentIds.
+A scheduled job can only operate on one type of target, therefore this parameter is mutually exclusive with  managedInstanceIds, managedInstanceGroupIds, managedCompartmentIds, and dynamicSetIds.
 * `locations` - The list of locations this scheduled job should operate on for a job targeting on compartments.
 (Empty list means apply to all locations).
 This can only be set when managedCompartmentIds is not empty.
 * `managed_compartment_ids` - The compartment [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) that this scheduled job operates on.
 A scheduled job can only operate on one type of target, therefore this parameter is mutually exclusive with managedInstanceIds, managedInstanceGroupIds, and lifecycleStageIds.
 * `managed_instance_group_ids` - The managed instance group [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) that this scheduled job operates on.
 A scheduled job can only operate on one type of target, therefore this parameter is mutually exclusive with managedInstanceIds, managedCompartmentIds, and lifecycleStageIds.